-- 11.7.1 All allegations of child-on-child abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows: - Gather information children and staff will be spoken with immediately to gather relevant information. - Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
+All allegations of child-on-child abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows:

+- 15.7.1 Gather information children and staff will be spoken with immediately to gather relevant information. - 15.7.2 Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
 The DSL will then work with children's social care to decide on next steps, which may include contacting the police.
-In other cases, we may follow our behaviour policy alongside this Child Protection and Safeguarding Policy. - Inform parents we will usually discuss concerns with the parents.
-However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on the school's child protection and safeguarding systems and/or in the child's separate child protection file.
-The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome.
+In other cases, we may follow our behaviour policy alongside this Child Protection and Safeguarding Policy. - 15.7.3 Inform parents we will usually discuss concerns with the parents.
+However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - 15.7.4 Recorded all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on the school's child protection and safeguarding systems and/or in the child's separate child protection file.
+The record will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved, and a note of the action taken, decisions reached and the outcome. - 15.8 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2024. - 15.9 Children can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
+To ensure children can report their concerns easily, the school has the following system in place for children to confidently report abuse: trusted adults including ELSAs in position as well as listening boxes which are available to use in every classroom and key members of staff have their own box too.

-- 11.7.2 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2023. - 11.7.3 Children can report allegations or concerns of child-on-child abuse to any staff member and that staff member will pass on the allegation to the DSL in accordance with this policy.
-To ensure children can report their concerns easily, the school has the following system in place for children to confidently report abuse: listening boxes, friendship buddies, KS2 morning check ins and an open-door policy. - 11.7.4 Our staff reassure all victims that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-Our staff will never give a victim the impression that they are creating a problem by reporting sexual violence or sexual harassment, nor will victims be made to feel ashamed for making a report. - 11.7.5 Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.
+- 15.10 Our staff reassure all victims that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+Our staff will never give a victim the impression that they are creating a problem by reporting sexual violence or sexual harassment, nor will victims be made to feel ashamed for making a report. - 15.11 Abuse that occurs online or outside of school will not be downplayed and will be treated equally seriously.
 We recognise that sexual violence and sexual harassment occurring online can introduce a number of complex factors.
-Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation. - 11.7.6 The support required for the pupil who has been harmed will depend on their particular circumstance and the nature of the abuse.
-The support we provide could include counselling, ELSA sessions or some restorative justice work - 11.7.7 Support may also be required for the pupil that caused harm.
+Amongst other things, this can include widespread abuse or harm across a number of social media platforms that leads to repeat victimisation. - 15.12 The support required for the pupil who has been harmed will depend on their particular circumstance and the nature of the abuse.
+The support we provide could include counselling, ELSA, restorative justice work or signposting to external agency for support. - 15.13 Support may also be required for the pupil that caused harm.
 We will seek to understand why the pupil acted in this way and consider what support may be required to help the pupil and/or change behaviours.
 The consequences for the harm caused or intended will be addressed.